Sustainability at the Interface of Human and Natural Systems

 What will you do on the trip?

 You can expect to visit important cultural sites, explore beaches and national parks, snorkel beautiful nearshore reefs, and contribute to ongoing coastal science research.

-Check out some pictures from our last trip to Curacao (March 2018) and watch the video below made by a student on that trip!
+Check out some pictures from a trip to Curacao (March 2018) and watch the video below made by a student on that trip!
 Blog posts from this trip and others can be found on our undergraduate research blog, We Probably Should Have Waterproofed That.